data2/docker-kubernetes/README.md

 # docker
-code and shell for docker
+code and shell for docker!